Research ships and supporting facilities

 International barter arrangements

-NERC's barter arrangements provide the science community with access to a variety of international marine facilities, allowing for no-cost exchanges of ship time on 39 research ships and marine facilities such as manned submersibles, remotely operated vehicles, multi-channel seismic streamers, towed arrays and shipboard surveying systems.
+NERC's barter arrangements provide the science community with access to a variety of international marine facilities, allowing for no-cost exchanges of ship time on more than 20 research ships and marine facilities such as manned submersibles, remotely operated vehicles, multi-channel seismic streamers, towed arrays and shipboard surveying systems.
 This promotes a more efficient and cost-effective use of each country's resources through access to a wider range of facilities and geographical areas than would otherwise be possible.

 Scientists who are interesting in utilising these barter arrangements should, in the first instance, contact: